JaxiDixon/chicken-hunter/README.md

 Chicken Hunter
 ==============
-In this Browsergame you need to kill chickens.
-Each chicken will give you points, and with these points you can earn useful items to kill more chickens!
-[Play!](http://jaxidixon.github.io/chicken-hunter)
+In this Browsergame you need to ~~kill~~ hunt chickens.
+Each chicken will give you points, and with these points you can earn useful items to ~~kill more~~ hunt chickens better!
+[Play it!](http://jaxidixon.github.io/chicken-hunter)

 Attention
 ---------